phaserjs/phaser/README.md

 * Device, Canvas and GamePad classes all updated for better CocoonJS support (thanks Videlais)
 * BitmapData.alphaMask will draw the given image onto a BitmapData using an image as an alpha mask.
 * The new GameObjectCreator (which you access via game.make or State.make) lets you easily create an object but NOT add it to the display list.
+* TilemapParser will now throw a warning if the tileset image isn't the right size for the tile dimensions.

 Bug Fixes: